 We recognize a special obligation to protect personal information about young children.
-We urge parents to instruct their children to never give out their real names, addresses, or phone numbers, without permission, when on-line.
-Teenagers under the age of 17 and over the age of 12 should encourage their parents to review this policy and to contact us if they would like to evoke our opt-out policy or to raise any concerns.
-For more information, you may visit our Parental Controls area at https://us.account.blizzard.com/parental-controls/index.html.
+We urge parents to instruct their children to never give out their real names, addresses, or phone numbers, without permission, when online.
+Teenagers under the age of 17 and over the age of 12 should encourage their parents to review this policy and to contact us if they would like to evoke our opt-out capabilities or to raise any concerns.
+For more information, you may visit our Parental Controls area at https://us.battle.net/account/parental-controls/index.html.

-When you and a friend mutually agree to become Real ID friends, you will have access to a number of additional features, including the following:
+When you and a friend mutually agree to become Real ID friends, you will have access to several additional features, including:

-Certain Blizzard games feature "Global Play," which allows you to play with other players who are outside of the region associated with the creation of your Blizzard account.
-The Global Play feature requires that some or all of the personal information that you provided when you created your Blizzard account be transferred to servers operated by Blizzard in the regions where you wish to play.
+Certain Blizzard games feature "Global Play," which allows you to play with other players outside of the region associated with the creation of your Blizzard account.
+This feature is very beneficial to players who travel frequently or have friends and family in other regions.
+The Global Play feature requires that some or all of the personal information that you provided when you created your Blizzard account be transferred to servers operated by Blizzard in other regions.

 As is true with most websites, we gather certain information automatically and store it in log files.
 This information may include a unique identifier such as your Internet Protocol (IP) address and non-personal information such as your browser type, Internet Service Provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve the services we offer you, to improve marketing, analytics, or website functionality.

 Blizzard and our partners, such as marketing partners and analytics providers (listed here), may use tracking technologies such as cookies, beacons, tags and scripts.
-These technologies are used in analyzing trends, administering the websites, tracking users’ movements around the websites, and to gather demographic information about our user base as a whole.
-We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.
+These technologies are used in analyzing trends, administering the websites, tracking users’ movements around the websites, and to gather demographic information about our user base.
+We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.

 We may also use clear gifs in our HTML-based emails to let us know which e-mails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
-For this reason, these types of clear gifs are tied to personally identifiable information.
+These types of clear gifs are tied to personally identifiable information.

-14. What do you do if you want to correct or delete your personal information?
+12. What do you do to obtain a report about the personal information Blizzard holds about you or delete your personal information?